jestjs/jest/website/versioned_docs/version-22.2/Configuration.md

 An array of file extensions your modules use.
 If you require modules without specifying a file extension, these are the extensions Jest will look for, in left-to-right order.

-If you are using TypeScript, you will want to add `"ts"` and/or `"tsx"` to above default.
+If you are using TypeScript, you will want to add `"ts"` and/or `"tsx"` to the above default.
 Where you place these is up to you - we recommend placing the extensions most commonly used in your project on the left.

 ### `moduleDirectories` [array<string>]